gnitnuj/edgecast-purge/README.md

 ### Builds

-If you don't use a package manager, you can [access `edgecast-purge` via unpkg (CDN)](https://unpkg.com/edgecast-purge/), download the source, or point your package manager to the url.

 `edgecast-purge` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/0
 -9/es6-modules-final.html) for bundlers that support the `jsnext:main` or `module` field in package.json (Rollup, Webpack 2)

 The `edgecast-purge` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist/umd` folder](https://unpkg.com/edgecast-purge/dist/umd/).
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 You can drop a UMD build as a [`<script>` tag](https://unpkg.com/edgecast-purge) on your page.
 The UMD builds make `edgecast-purge` available as a `window.edgecastPurge` global variable.